SwarnadeepSeth/PDB_Maupulator/README.md

 ## Introduction

-**pdbM** is a versatile command-line tool designed to simplify the manipulation of Protein Data Bank (PDB) files.
+**pdbM** is a versatile command-line tool designed to simplify manipulating Protein Data Bank (PDB) files.
 Whether you need to renumber atoms and residues, rename chain identifiers, or add element columns, pdbM provides an easy-to-use interface to perform these tasks efficiently.
 Ideal for bioinformaticians, structural biologists, and researchers working with molecular structures, pdbM streamlines the preprocessing of PDB files for further analysis or visualization.

 ## Features